-Our list of top Spanish artist of the 20th century is led by Pablo Picasso.
-But don’t forget Joan Miro, Jaquin Sorolla, Salvador Dali, and the lesser known but valuable art of Juan Gris
+Our list of top Spanish artists of the 20th century is led by Pablo Picasso.
+But don’t forget Joan Miro, Joaquin Sorolla, Salvador Dali, and the lesser-known but valuable art of Juan Gris…

-Pablo Ruiz Picasso, regarded as one of the most influential artists of the 20th century, he born in southern Spain’s Andalucia region in the Mediterranean coastal city of Malaga, where one can visit his boyhood home and a separate Picasso Malaga museum.
-Picasso was a Spanish painter, sculptor, printmaker, ceramicist and theatre designer who spent much of his adult life in France.
+Regarded as one of the most influential artists of the 20th century, he born in southern Spain’s Andalucia region in the Mediterranean coastal city of Malaga, where one can visit his boyhood home and a separate Picasso Malaga museum.
+Picasso was a Spanish painter, sculptor, printmaker, ceramicist, and theatre designer who spent much of his adult life in France.

 He is known for co-founding the Cubist movement, the invention of constructed sculpture, the co-invention of collage, and for the wide variety of styles that he helped develop and explore.
 Among his most famous works are the proto-Cubist Les Demoiselles d’Avignon, and Guernica, a dramatic portrayal of the bombing of Guernica by German and Italian air forces during the Spanish Civil War.